sulu/sulu/UPGRADE.md

 ### Webpack 5 upgrade

-Sulu requires now new versions of the following JS packages:
+Sulu now uses Webpack 5 to build the administration interface application.
+To enable this, the following JavaScript dependencies were updated/changed:

 - `webpack`: `^5.75.0`
 - `webpack-cli`: `^5.0`